Information Line: (415) 558-9455

 Can my organization table during market days?

-How can I sell at the market?
+can MY FARM OR FOOD BUSINESS sell at the market?

 Heart of the City Farmers' Market

 Unfortunately we do not have the capacity to advise you on how to set up a new business in San Francisco.
 We have a very small staff team, so we apologize that we cannot contact everyone who applies.
 There is no application fee.
 We do not currently accept non-food vendors.

 FARMERS: Farmers must have a certified producer's certificate to be eligible to sell agriculture products.
 We also accept non-certifiable agriculture producers such as grass-fed meat and cheese.
 To get on our waiting list, please fill out the application above and mail it to us.
 Please read the market's rules and regulations carefully (included in the application packet) to ensure you can meet all requirements to sell at the market.
 You must have general commercial liability insurance with a policy limit of at least $1 million.

 PREPARED FOOD VENDORS: We also accept vendors who sell prepackaged and hot foods.
 Prepared food vendors must have a business license/permit from Department of Public Health, business registration, food handler's permit for each seller, and general commercial liability insurance with a policy limit of at least $1 million.
 Please research Department of Public Health (DPH) requirements before approaching us for information on how to start a new business, since we have a very small staff team with limited resources.
 Information on DPH permitting can be found here.
 Farmers market prepared food vendors are permitted by DPH in one of four ways.